mohammedahw/mohammedahw/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Information Technology at UOITC.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Web Applications Development, Mobile Applications Development and Artificial Intelligence.

 <h3> 🛠 &nbsp;Tech Stack</h3>